fabiola-espinoza-castellon/fabiola-espinoza-castellon.github.io/README.md

 # About me
-I hold a PhD student in data science from Université Paris-Saclay & CEA-List.
+I hold a PhD in data science from Université Paris-Saclay & CEA-List.
 During my PhD, I focused on the effectiveness and the security of federated learning models while dealing with heterogeneous data.
 I was advised by Cédric Gouy-Pailler and Aurélien Mayoue.

 ### On the job market!